| | | |

 Baked potato with butter on a ceramic plate.
 Around the plate is a dish of other potatoes as well as a glass of red whine, some chives, sour cream and cheese all in small serving dishes.

-Today, I thought we could go back to the basics and review a simple skill that every good home cook should master, how to bake a potato.
+Today, I thought we could go back to the basics and review a simple skill that every good home cook can master, how to bake the perfect potato in the oven.

 I know what you’re thinking, why all the fuss about a baked potato?
 Well, let me start by saying if you’ve ever enjoyed a good supper club/restaurant-style baked potato, you know what I’m talking about.
 Those baked potatoes with skins that are irresistibly golden, and crispy with a satisfying hint of crunchy salt in each bite.
 The insides are perfectly light, fluffy, and steamy, ready to enjoy with a melty pad of butter, a dash of fresh chives, or maybe loaded up with all of your favorite toppings.
 If you’ve had that, then you know what the fuss is about.
 If not, trust me when I say it’s worth the extra time needed to make the potato.